 - All Defense Intelligence positions under DCIPS are in the excepted service by specific statute, 10 U.S.C.
 1601.
-Being in the excepted service under Title 10 means DCIPS is excluded from the competitive hiring processes to evaluate and rank candidates that the Office of Personnel Management (OPM) establishes for Title 5 organizations outlined in 5 U.S.C. - Competitive service refers to those organizations that use OPM's competitive hiring processes.
-DCIPS policy established its own evaluation criteria to use in filling vacancies and is exempt under statute from Title 5, including Title 5 practices and requirements. - DCIPS policy provides flexibilities to make it easier to place the right people in the right position at the right time while preserving the Federal Government's core value of hiring based on merit. - DCIPS policy protects employees' fundamental rights through multiple employee protections. - Being in the excepted service under Title 10 does not impact employees' eligibility for retirement benefits, health and life insurance and other insurance programs, Thrift Savings Plan, Flexible Spending Account, leave, and workers' compensation benefits. - Veteran's preference principles remain in effect and are discussed in more detail on pages 5-10\5-12 of the Participant Guide. - When staffing positions, Components should consider the quality rather than the duration of experience and assess how each experience demonstrates the possession of the knowledge, skills, abilities, and competencies necessary for successful job performance.
-DCIPS policy does not have time-in-grade or time-inband requirements. - Employees can be promoted to any grade above the grade held if they are qualified.
-To be promoted, employees must have sufficient time to demonstrate the required proficiency and competency, documented through one or more performance ratings of record, or as determined by an assessment of previous comparable experience (e.g., military, private sector, etc.) that documents the knowledge, skills, abilities, and competencies that indicate their potential for promotion.
+Being in the excepted service under Title 10 means DCIPS is excluded from the competitive hiring processes to evaluate and rank candidates and other requirements that the Office of Personnel Management (OPM) establishes for Title 5 organizations outlined in 5 U.S.C. - Competitive service refers to those organizations that use OPM's competitive hiring processes.
+DCIPS established its own evaluation criteria to use in filling vacancies and is exempt under statute from Title 5, including Title 5 practices and requirements. - DCIPS provides flexibilities to make it easier to place the right people in the right position at the right time while preserving the Federal Government's core value of hiring based on merit. - DCIPS protects employees fundamental rights through multiple employee protections. - Being in the excepted service under Title 10 does not impact Defense

+Intelligence employees' eligibility for retirement benefits, health and life insurance and other insurance programs, Thrift Savings Plan, Flexible Spending Account, leave, and workers' compensation benefits.

-- Component recruitment plans may limit areas of consideration and periods of time that announcements are open, so long as the areas of consideration and open periods used support a diverse pool of qualified applicants available to meet mission staffing requirements.
+- Veteran's preference principles remain in effect and are discussed in more detail on page 5-10 of this Participant Guide. - When staffing positions, Components should consider the quality rather than the duration of experience and assess how each experience demonstrates the possession of the knowledge, skills, abilities, and competencies necessary for successful job performance.
+DCIPS does not have time-in-grade or time-in-band requirements. - Employees can be promoted to any grade above the grade held if they are qualified.
+To be promoted, employees must have sufficient time to demonstrate the required proficiency and competency, documented through one or more performance ratings of record, or as determined by an assessment of previous comparable experience (e.g., military, private sector, etc.) that documents the knowledge, skills, abilities, and competencies that indicate their potential for promotion. - Component recruitment plans may limit areas of consideration and periods of time that announcements are open, so long as the areas of consideration and open periods used support a diverse pool of qualified applicants available to meet mission staffing requirements.
 This limitation can include concurrent consideration of all sources identified, i.e., internal and external, and varying areas of consideration depending on the nature and level of the positions to be filled. - When concurrent announcements are used, management may choose to consider applicants from just one or both announcements.
-They are not required to use candidate lists from both internal and external sources. - DCIPS policy does not require a certain area of consideration be used, only that an area of consideration be appropriate in identifying a pool of qualified applicants.
-The decision on area of consideration should be driven by the position requirements and likely candidates, not on geographic area.
+They are not required to use candidate lists from both internal and external sources. - DCIPS does not require a certain area of consideration be used, only that an area of consideration be appropriate in identifying a pool of qualified applicants.
+The decision on area of consideration should be driven by the position requirements and likely candidates, not on geographic area. - Enter the answers to the questions on the following page.